webxdc/store/README.md

     cargo run -- import
 ```

-### App metadata requirements
+### Per-App metadata

-The store bot processes the following meta data for each xdc app,
+The store bot uses the following meta data for each xdc app,
 noted down in rust-struct style for now:

 ```